 Fluoride isn’t just in toothpaste; it’s also a fairly prominent component in regular, tea-based kombucha.

 Fluoride can negatively affect the body by making the chances of getting cancer or diabetes much higher.
-You already receive a fair amount of fluoride from other things, including: toothpaste, most fruit drinks, regular coffee, most fruits and vegetables, seafood.
+You already receive a fair amount of fluoride from other things, including toothpaste, most fruit drinks, regular coffee, most fruits and vegetables, and seafood.
 A healthy amount of fluoride can be beneficial but cutting its consumption where possible will serve you better in the long run.

 Should you worry about the fluoride in tea-based kombucha?
 No. According to Nourished Kitchen, there is no need for concern “unless you’re drinking several quarts of kombucha made with strong, cheap tea, there’s no need to worry.”